-National elite performing arts training bodies
+National elite training organisations in the performing arts

 The Australian Ballet School provides full-time training of the highest standard for young people seeking a career in classical dance.

 The Australia Film Television and Radio School was established in 1973 and is a portfolio agency of the Department of Communications and the Arts.

 The Australian National Academy of Music provides young musicians aspiring to national and international careers (particularly as solo artists) with performance training at the highest level.

 The Australian Youth Orchestra has a long history of training exceptionally gifted and dedicated young musicians from their early secondary years up to their early twenties.